Ângelo Taveira

-Ângelo Rafael Oliveira Sousa Taveira (born 13 May 2000) is a Portuguese professional footballer who plays as a winger or right-back.
+Ângelo Rafael Oliveira Sousa Taveira (born 13 May 2000) is a Portuguese professional footballer who plays as a winger or right-back for Bohemian Football League club SK Kladno, on loan from Jablonec.

 Football career

 He made his LigaPro debut for Farense on 25 August 2019 in a game against Porto B. In January 2020, Taveira was loaned out to Louletano for the rest of the season.

 On 18 July 2023, Taveira signed a four-year contract with Portimonense, one of Farense's regional rivals.
 Five months later, his contract was terminated by mutual agreement, having failed to make an appearance for the club's main team.